KarlMoran/BattleShip/README.md

 ## How To Play
 - The player places their 5 ships on the map.
-- When all ships have been placed on the board the battle begins
+- When all ships have been placed on the map the battle begins
 - The player guesses the co-ordinates of the computers ships & the computer guesses where the player placed their ships.
 - The first to destroy all ships wins the game.